 Over the last five years I have been working in the leadership development world, delivering leadership and coaching training to multi-national corporations and charitable organisations.
 I’ve had the privilege of addressing the US Naval Academy, Boston College in the US, Greater Manchester Police and the European Nuclear Safety Agency.
 I have lost count of the number of leadership workshops, talks and seminars I have delivered.
 I have had a significant number of opportunities to tell people what I think but, far more importantly, I have been lucky enough to be able to listen to what they think too.

-‘What do great leaders do?’
+The universals: ‘What do great leaders do?’